JuliaStats/StatsModels.jl/docs/src/internals.md

 # Internals and extending the formula DSL

+This section is intended to help **package developers** understand the internals of how a `@formula` becomes a numerical matrix, in order to use, manipulate, and even extend the DSL.
 The Julia `@formula` is designed to be as extensible as possible through the normal Julian mechanisms of multiple dispatch.

 ## The lifecycle of a `@formula`